Furlong: History

 The name furlong derives from the Old English words furh (furrow) and lang (long).
 Dating back at least to early Anglo-Saxon times, it originally referred to the length of the furrow in one acre of a ploughed open field (a medieval communal field which was divided into strips).
 The furlong (meaning furrow length) was the distance a team of oxen could plough without resting.
 This was standardised to be exactly 40 rods or 10 chains.
 The system of long furrows arose because turning a team of oxen pulling a heavy plough was difficult.
 This offset the drainage advantages of short furrows and meant furrows were made as long as possible.
 An acre is an area that is one furlong long and one chain (66 feet or 22 yards) wide.
 For this reason, the furlong was once also called an acre's length, though in modern usage an area of one acre can be of any shape.
 The term furlong, or shot, was also used to describe a grouping of adjacent strips within an open field.

 Among the early Anglo-Saxons, the rod was the fundamental unit of land measurement.
 A furlong was 40 rods; an acre 4 by 40 rods, or 4 rods by 1 furlong, and thus 160 square rods; there are 10 acres in a square furlong.
 At the time, the Saxons used the North German foot, which was about 10 percent longer than the foot of the international 1959 agreement.
 When England changed to a shorter foot in the late 13th century, rods and furlongs remained unchanged, since property boundaries were already defined in rods and furlongs.
 The only thing that changed was the number of feet and yards in a rod or a furlong, and the number of square feet and square yards in an acre.
 The definition of the rod went from 15 old feet to 16 1/2 new feet, or from 5 old yards to 5 1/2 new yards.
 The furlong went from 600 old feet to 660 new feet, or from 200 old yards to 220 new yards.
 The acre went from 36,000 old square feet to 43,560 new square feet, or from 4,000 old square yards to 4,840 new square yards.

 The furlong was historically viewed as being equivalent to the Roman stade (stadium), which in turn derived from the Greek system.
-For example, the King James Bible uses the term "furlong" in place of the Greek stadion, although more recent translations often use miles or kilometres in the main text and give the original numbers in footnotes.

-In the Roman system, there were 625 feet to the stadium, eight stadia to the mile, and three miles to the league.
+In the Roman system, there were 625 feet to the stadium, eight stadia to the mile, and 1½ miles to the league.
 A league was considered to be the distance a man could walk in one hour, and the mile (from mille, meaning "thousand") consisted of 1,000 passus (paces, five feet, or double-step).